Loudoun County School Board member who sparked parents’ protest resigns

 “Please accept this letter as my formal resignation from the Loudoun County School Board effective November 2, 2021.
 This was not an easy decision or a decision made in haste.
-After much thought and careful consideration, it is the right decision for me and my family,” Ms. Barts wrote to fellow board members.
+After much thought and careful consideration, it is the right decision for me and my family,” Ms. Barts wrote to fellow board members in the Virginia county.

 Ms. Barts, first elected to the board in January 2020, became embroiled in a political scandal when it became known she was involved with a Facebook group called “Anti-Racist Parents of Loudoun County.”
 Members of the Facebook group allegedly collected information about local parents who opposed the district’s work on equity.